aaronjevitt/htd_lync-home-assistant/README.md

-# HTD MC Series integration for Home Assistant
+# HTD Lync Series integration for Home Assistant

 This integration will add the HTD MCA66 into Home Assistant.